radiomix/zipkin-infrastructure/README.md

 Deploying the zipkin-infrastructure *takes about 5 minutes* untill the container find each other.

+In directory script, you find convenient scripts to manipulate zipkin-containers.
+These scripts must be called from within this directory.
+For example  `script/build.sh base` would build the base container.
 #### Dockerfile
 We try to place as many installation commands into Docker files, to ease the build process:
  * Each build step is frozen as an intermediate container